keiwsh/keiwsh/README.md

 Working sporadically on small projects such as my personal website or any projects I scavenge on the Internet! :frog:

-Initial exposure to: HTML, CSS, SQL & C++
+Initial exposure to: HTML, CSS, SQL, Bash & C++

 📍Currently: Working on my personal website & learning on Codecademy.